w3f/polkadot-wiki/docs/claims.md

 ![claim-5](assets/new-claims/claim-5.png)

-When you click "Sign Message" you will get a JSON output like the below:
+When you click "Sign Message" you will get a JSON output like the one below:

 ![claim-6](assets/new-claims/claim-6.png)